 Interested in hearing more about Lisa, Victor and Loy’s Bali adventure?
 Then check out Rash: A Memoir for yourself and don’t forget to let us know what you think.

 We did receive a free copy of RASH to review but as always all views and opinions are my own.
-Some of the links within the article are affiliated to Amazon.
+Some of the links within the article are affiliated with Amazon.